 C303.1.3 Fenestration product rating.
-U-factors of fenestration products shall be determined as follows:
+U-factors, solar heat gain coefficient (SHGC), and visible trasnmittance (VT) of fenestration products shall be determined as follows:

-- 1. For windows, doors and skylights, U-factor ratings shall be determined in accordance with NFRC 100. - 2.
+- 1. For windows, doors and skylights, U-factor, SHGC and VT ratings shall be determined in accordance with NFRC 100 and NFRC 200. - 2.
 Where required for garage doors and rolling doors, U-factor ratings shall be determined in accordance with either NFRC 100 or ANSI/DASMA 105.

-U-factors shall be determined by an accredited, independent laboratory, and labeled and certified by the manufacturer.
+U-factors, SHGC and VT shall be determined by an accredited, independent laboratory, and labeled and certified by the manufacturer by a label affixed to the product or a label certificate specific to the products in the project.